Mis sold SIPP Claims

 There are a number of avenues we can explore to recover investor’s money in failed investments, primarily depending on whether the investment adviser is authorised in the UK and how easy it is to place a value on the SIPP investments.

 We are usually able to give an idea of the nature of a likely SIPP claim after gathering relevant facts during a first telephone conversation.
-If you then want to proceed with our suggestion – strictly on a No Win No Fee basis – we can start to make further investigations for a SIPP claim on your behalf.
+If you then want to proceed with our suggestion we can start to make further investigations for a SIPP claim on your behalf (with no up-front fees).

 What if you don’t make a SIPP claim?